aykaramba/test01/README.md

 One day we will host this on CLOG servers, but for now this is probably sufficient.
 When https://clogpower.com is updated, we can just link directly to the Gihub Pages as official documentation for now.

+## Special Note

+Please take a look at the *Documentation Quickstat* section.
+It is the most complete.
+It includes default documents provided by the system to get editors up and running quickly with markdown and information about the documentation project, goals and so forth.
+That will give you a good sense of what ***REAL*** documentation would look like if it had actual content.

+The rest of the site is full of either placeholder documents that need to be created or copy / paste of existing documentation from the CLOG repo that needs to be edited and put in the correct part of the new CLOG manual.
+Feel free to drill down as far as you want and to comment with as much detail as you like.
+The more detail the better.

 # REQUEST

 Rabbi Botton, I need the following: